 You can appoint someone as a representative to help you with your appeal.
 This can be anyone, including a family member or a friend.
 They can help you prepare and submit your appeal, act on your behalf and give you advice.
 Your library or Citizens Advice can also help you find a representative.

 You will need to register your representative by naming them when you submit your appeal.
 You can also name them after submitting your appeal by writing to:

 HMCTS Benefit Appeals, PO Box 12626, Harlow CM20 9QF

 You can appeal on someone else’s behalf if that person has formally given you permission to do so.
 You don’t have to be legally qualified to do this.
 You could be a family member, or anyone else the person has asked to represent them.

-If your loved one doesn’t have mental capacity, you would need to have Power of Attorney (in England and Wales, Scotland or Northern Ireland) in place, or be a court-appointed deputy or have appointeeship powers from the DWP to challenge the decision.
+If your loved one doesn’t have mental capacity, you would need to have Power of Attorney (in England and Wales, Scotland or Northern Ireland) in place, or be a court-appointed deputy or have powers to choose an appointee from the DWP to challenge the decision.

 Read about Attendance Allowance and the payment rates, plus tips on applying and completing the form.

-Learn how Personal Independence Payment (PIP) can help with some of the extra costs associated with long-term illness ...
+Personal Independence Payment can help with some of the costs associated with long-term illness or disability.